Lxfted73/HMS-Harmful-Brain-Activity-Classification/README.md

 ### 2. Documentation

-- Use ChatGPT for line by line comments.
 - Use ChatGPT for entire .py summary to place at the top of the python file.
 - Use ChatGPT for function summaries.
+- Use ChatGPT for inline comments when possible

 #### Examples: